-The Yahoo Japan Group handles information related to secrecy of communications in services such as Yahoo!
-Mail, etc. In the handling of this type of information, we take appropriate measures towards information security to meet the requirements of the Telecommunications Business Act.
+The Yahoo Japan Group acts as a telecommunications provider in offering e-mail and other services to users.
+In these services, we handle information related to communications privacy, such as the content of communications.
+In handling this type of information, we take appropriate measures to meet the requirements of the Telecommunications Business Act using the information security system.

-Despite these measures, if these information are violated, either deliberately or through negligence, by persons related to the Yahoo Japan Group, by companies with which business alliances have been concluded, or by companies to which the Group consigns work, or as a result of defective software, malware, etc., or physical intrusion into the Group's communications facilities, we could be drawn into legal disputes and our brand image could be tarnished, with a resultant negative impact on business performance due to decrease in number of users, damage compensations associated with the termination or fallback of services, or decrease in revenue.
+Despite these measures, it is possible that this information will be leaked outside the Yahoo Japan Group, either deliberately or through negligence, or used for malicious purposes by Group personnel, by companies with which business alliances have been concluded, or by companies to which the Group outsources work, or as a result of defective software, computer viruses, or physical intrusion into the Group's communications facilities.
+In such cases, we could be drawn into legal disputes and our brand image could be tarnished, with a resultant negative impact on business performance.